 Location: West Bengal

-Project Title: Women Supported Small Business Activities
+Project Title: Micro-Credit for Women Supported Small Business Activities

 After years of providing community services, ERDS conducted an assessment of living standard improvements among its supported populations, and found the surprising news that there had been hardly any long-term improvements.
 ERDS discovered that their donations to supported communities had actually led to dependence rather than self-reliance.
 In a concerted effort to redirect this trend, ERDS turned to micro-credit with the financial support from IDRF.

 Pushing against cultural obstacles that make it difficult for rural women to work outside of the household, ERDS went ahead with mobilizing women into small groups, inviting them to gatherings where they were encouraged to speak up, and where their apprehensions were addressed.
 Since 2010, with the support of IDRF, ERDS’s micro-credit program has been educating women on how to effectively use their money, while also providing them with credit for small business ventures.
 This program has encouraged the development of women-owned small businesses, and also inculcated a practice of saving money.

 These training programs have been very successful, and over the years, the loan sizes have increased from INR 5,000 to 20,000, and it boasts of 99% repayment rates.
 As IDRF funding is in grant form, the repaid loans are used as revolving credit to make new loans.
 ERDS strictly monitors the activities on which the borrowed money is spent by regular visits to the family residences, and, thus, preventing the misuse of loans.
 The families are given advice on how to use the money for maximum gains, and businesses have steadily grown as a result.
 The program is co-financed by multiple sources, to best ensure its long-term sustainability.
 Due to the monitoring, training and 99% of repayment rates, over the years IDRF funds have become three-fold and have changed the lives of 2,000 families in 133 villages.